Periodically refreshed quantum thermal machines: Dynamics and NESS of PReB process for Gaussian systems

 Here, the $L_S \times L_B$ matrix $\mathbf{H}_{SB_1}$ ($\mathbf{H}_{SB_2}$) gives the coupling between the system and the first (second) bath, $\mathbf{H}_{SB_1}^T$ ($\mathbf{H}_{SB_2}^T$) is its transpose, $\mathbf{H}_{B_1}$ ($\mathbf{H}_{B_2}$) gives the Hamiltonian of the first (second) bath.
 Similarly, the $L_S \times L_S$ dimensional matrix $\mathbf{C}_S$ gives the system correlation matrix, the $L_S \times L_B$ dimensional matrix $\mathbf{C}_{SB_1}$ ($\mathbf{C}_{SB_2}$) gives the correlations between the system and the first (second) bath, $\mathbf{C}_{B_1}$ ($\mathbf{C}_{B_2}$) gives the correlation matrix corresponding to the first (second) bath, $\mathbf{C}_{B_1 B_2}$ gives the correlations between the two baths.
 The elements of the system correlation matrix are

 The elements of the other correlation matrices are given likewise.
-The time evolution $\mathbf{C}(t)$, for Hamiltonians of the form of Eq.(\ref{full_set_up_non_interacting}), can be written in the form,
+The time evolution of $\mathbf{C}(t)$ can be written in the form,

-For Gaussian states, there is a one-to-one correspondence between the correlation matrix and the state $\hat{\rho}_{\rm tot}(t)$ \cite{Peschel_2001,Dhar_2012,Peschel_2017}.
-That is, given $\mathbf{C}(t)$, the state $\hat{\rho}_{\rm tot}(t)$ can be uniquely obtained.
+For Gaussian states, given $\mathbf{C}(t)$, the density matrix can be uniquely obtained \cite{Peschel_2001,Dhar_2012,Peschel_2017}.
 Further, to obtain the state of any subsystem of the set-up, it is only required to restrict $\mathbf{C}(t)$ to the sites corresponding to the subsystem.
-So, from $\mathbf{C}(t)$, the state of the subsystem can be obtained.

 The thermal states of the baths are Gaussian.
 If the initial state of the system is also Gaussian then, due to the form of the Hamiltonian, the state of the set-up remains Gaussian throughout the time evolution.
-In such cases, we can describe both the continuous-time autonomous evolution and the PReB process in terms of only the $(L_S+2L_B) \times (L_S+2L_B)$ dimensional correlation matrix, instead of the $2^{(L_S+2L_B)} \times 2^{(L_S+2L_B)}$ dimensional density matrix $\hat{\rho}_{\rm tot}(t)$.
-Not only that, there occurs further simplifications, which allow us to obtain the NESS of the PReB process directly, without actually implementing the full time-evolution up to NESS.
+In such cases, we can describe the PReB process in terms of only the $(L_S+2L_B) \times (L_S+2L_B)$ dimensional correlation matrix, instead of the $2^{(L_S+2L_B)} \times 2^{(L_S+2L_B)}$ dimensional density matrix $\hat{\rho}_{\rm tot}(t)$.